 The Perfect Backswing

-Understand that the “perfect” backswing differs from golfer to golfer.
-It’s the backswing that comes natural to you and is effective at the same time.
+In actuality, the “perfect” backswing differs from golfer to golfer.
+This is the backswing that comes natural to you and is effective at the same time.

 Having said that, there are certain fundamentals that are common in every good backswing.
-For that, have a look at this video from PGA instructors Piers Ward & Andy Proudman:
+So if you want to learn how to do it properly, have a look at this video from PGA instructors Piers Ward & Andy Proudman:

 Conclusion